PrescienceLab/alaska-asplos24-artifact/README.md

 The plot shows the overhead (% increase in runtime) for each benchmark.

 **NOTE:** You will not see SPEC2017 listed in your result if the `run_all.sh` script could not find the `SPEC2017.tar.gz` file.
-Also note, GCC and Perlbench in the SPEC suite are evaluated slightly different, as they violate strict aliasing requirements described in [section 3.2 of our paper](paper.pdf).
+GCC and Perlbench in the SPEC suite are evaluated slightly different, as they violate strict aliasing requirements described in [section 3.2 of our paper](paper.pdf).
 As such, these benchmarks have "hoisting" disabled to ensure correctness.

 ## Figure 8 - Evaluating Alaska's Optimizations